gabrielnunhofer/my_calculator_project/README.md

 Esse script ajuda a fazer os calculos do dia a dia, usando o python.

-No terminal, use o comando "./calculadora.sh" para executar o script. agora é com voçes.
+No terminal, use o comando "./calculadora.sh" para executar o script e começar a calcular.